 How Do I Use The Vinegar Hair Rinse?

 After shampooing apply the vinegar rinse.
+Pour, squirt or spray the rinse onto wet hair.
 Massage into hair and scalp and pay special attention to the ends.
-Let sit fora couple minutes.
+Let sit for a couple minutes.

 Now you have a few choices.
 You may rinse it all out if you want, or leave the rinse on your hair.
 I rinse a little--one quick spray of water.
 Leaving the vinegar rinse on your hair helps prevent tangles in long hair.
 Since the vinegar restores natural pH it also helps prevent an itchy scalp.
 As your hair is drying you will smell vinegar, but once your hair dries, no smell.
 I was skeptical at first--but this really works!